jeffIshmael/chamapayApp/README.md

 ✅ **Smart Contract Automation**

 - Funds held in escrow and released automatically.
-- Enforced contributions and penalties for defaults.
+- Enhanced security to cater for defaults.

 ✅ **Transparency**